ivotron/popper2-paper/paper/paper.md

     All available container engines support generating Open Container Initiative (OCI) images from Dockerfiles, as well as importing or exporting these to other formats; most support the Docker registry API as well.
 This common denominator opens the possibility to create an abstraction layer over runtimes, engines, builders, and orchestrators.

   * **Be as lightweight as possible but not lighter**.
-    The syntax for defining container-native workflow languages should be simple enough that it can be learned in seconds, and meant to be as close to shell scripts as possible.a
+    The syntax for defining container-native workflow languages should be simple enough that it can be learned in seconds, and meant to be as close to shell scripts as possible.

   * **Codify the workflow at the highest level**.
     Automate the workflow that we currently observe in the form of README files; documentation that explains how to compile, run, and test a software project; or artifact descriptions in academic articles describing how to reproduce results.
 In other words, the goal is _not_ to replace existing, more comprehensive workflow engines such as scientific workflow engines, configuration management frameworks, or domain-specific experiment management tools; rather, the goal is to have a thin wrapper around them.